Sorooshi/SEFNACs_SEFNACn/README.md

-For generating similar synthetic data sets, One should call "synthetic_data_generator.py" as this is demonstrated in Jupyter notebook "MediumSize_synthetic_data.ipynb".
+For generating similar synthetic data sets, One should call "synthetic_data_generator.py" as this is demonstrated in Jupyter notebook "generate_synthetic_data.ipynb".